Solana-radar/DataMesh-Solana/README.md

-Here’s a template for the documentation of **Datamesh** based on your GitHub project "DataMesh-Solana":

----

 # **DataMesh - Solana**

 **Datamesh** is a decentralized platform built on the Solana blockchain, enabling end customers to submit their invoices, earn rewards, and contribute to a more efficient and interconnected digital economy.
 The platform collects real-time trade data such as invoices and e-commerce transactions, facilitating the exchange of data for AI-powered insights.